topranks/prime_dns_cache/README.md

 #### Dependencies

-It is a Python3 script that relies on dnspython and BeautifulSoup, to install on debian you can:
+It is a Python3 script that relies on dnspython and BeautifulSoup4, to install on debian you can:
 ```
 sudo apt install python3-dnspython python3-bs4